 From By Sam Cox (Rear Adm.
 USN, Ret.), Director, Naval History and Heritage Command

 Editor’s Note: At the time Desert Storm began, NHHC Director Sam Cox was an active duty Lieutenant Commander, serving as an assistant intelligence officer on the staff of Vice Adm.
 Stan Arthur who commanded the U.S. Seventh Fleet and U.S. Naval Forces Central Command embarked on the command ship USS Blue Ridge (LCC 19) operating in the Arabian Gulf.
-This is part three of a five-part series.
-To read part two from this series, click here.
+This is part five of a five-part series.
+To see previous posts, from this series, click here.

 Editor’s Note: The offensive action against Iraq, codenamed Operation Desert Storm was carried out under provisions of twelve U.N.
 Security Council resolutions and resolutions of both houses of the U.S. Congress.
 Forward deployed naval forces provided protection for early introduction of land-based ground and air assets, and may well have deterred further aggression by Iraq.
 Maritime superiority and unchallenged control of the sea enabled the safe and timely delivery of equipment, supplies and spare parts necessary to support the allied campaign.
 Naval aviation complemented allied air operations, added flexibility to the air campaign, and deterred reintroduction of Iraqi aircraft from Iran into the conflict while Tomahawk cruise missiles took out heavily defended targets in Iraq and significantly degraded enemy air defenses.
 For 38 days, coalition forces mounted continuous air attacks, which, according to historical documents, grew to more than 1,000 sorties a day.
 During that time, Iraq’s air force was destroyed along with its anti-aircraft and command and communication capabilities, as well as military targets in Iraq and Kuwait.
 The ground offensive began at 4 a.m. on Feb.
 24 (8 p.m.
 EST on Feb.
 23) as U.S. and coalition forces began moving into Iraq and Kuwait for the ground assault phase of the operation.
 The ground offensive advanced quickly, with coalition troops making steady progress against Iraqi troops, many of them deserters waving white flags.
 By the third day of the offensive, allied troops had liberated Kuwait City.
 President Bush declared a cessation of hostilities at 8:01 a.m.
 Feb.
 28, just four days after the ground war began.
 On March 3, Iraqi leaders formally accepted the cease-fire terms, and the first U.S. combat forces returned home five days later.
 Forward deployed naval forces, which had operated in the region for decades, stayed on station and remain so today.
 Presence mattered then and continues to today.